On Your Right Hand or Right-Handed-GPS-2

 • He is right-handed and writes quickly.

-• The henna was applied on your right hand before the ceremony.
+• He applied the henna on your right hand before the ceremony.

 In short, if you’re showing where something is placed, always say “on your right hand.”
 It’s simple, correct, and clear.